 FOOD FESTIVAL

-Umbria is Tuscany’s less famous sister, but it offers just has many fascinating faces, Named Italy’s “green heart” and the “land of saints”, it deserves to be celebrated just as its chic neighbor, generous as it is of gorgeous views in a mystical and serene setting, undulating landscapes, and a constellation of more intimate (compared to Siena or Florence), but equally beautiful hill-towns: Perugia, Assisi, Orvieto, Gubbio, Todi, Spoleto and Norcia, all emerging among the sea of olive groves and typical Mediterranean woods, all a few milles away from each other.
+Umbria is Tuscany’s less famous sister, but it offers just as many fascinating faces.
+Known as Italy’s “green heart” and the “land of saints,” Umbria deserves to be celebrated just as much as its chic neighbor.
+It’s generous with its gorgeous views, mystical and serene atmosphere, undulating landscapes, and a constellation of intimate (yet equally stunning) hill towns: Perugia, Assisi, Orvieto, Gubbio, Todi, Spoleto, and Norcia — all nestled among olive groves and Mediterranean woods, just a few miles apart.

 The creative spirits of this festival know no boundaries, who knows what they’ll come up with this time around.
 Another reason, if you were looking to find one, to go visit Umbria and EuroChocolate and find out yourself.